Whenever you get together with family or friends, the conversation usually includes some variation of “Remember when?”

 A textbook tells us what was important to someone else.
 A memory tells us something that was important to US.

-Whenever children participate in their own learning process, they create a personal memory–a snapshot from their own life–that their mind associates with all they’ve learned to create an unforgettable educational experience.When children participate in their own learning process, they create a personal memory--a… Click To Tweet
+Whenever children participate in their own learning process, they create a personal memory–a snapshot from their own life–that their mind associates with all they’ve learned to create an unforgettable educational experience.When children participate in their own learning process, they create a personal memory--a snapshot--that their mind associates with all they've learned to create an unforgettable educational experience.
+Click To Tweet

 The experience does not have to be elaborate, time-consuming, or expensive.
 It just has to be memorable.